sunnypilot/sunnypilot/system/dashcamviewer/README.md

-To connect to the webpage to view dashcam footage, connect to the same network as the comma 3.
-Either by hotspot, tether, or other WiFi.
-Then navigate to: http://tici:5000/ OR IPAddress:5000
+# Dashcam Viewer

+View dashcam footage by connecting to the comma device via the same network, with your mobile device or PC.

+The network can be set up by Wi-Fi, mobile hotspot, or tethering on the comma device.
+Navigate to http://tici:5000/ OR ipAddress:5000 to access the dashcam footage.